Namaskāra

 (Śrīmad Bhagavad-gītā: 9.34)

-“Be of mind fixed on me, [be] my bhakta, [be] my worshipper.
+“Be of mind fixed on me, [be] my bhakta, and [be] my worshipper.
 Offer obeisance to me.
-Certainly you will come to me, having engaged your self [i.e., the body and mind] in this way as one sheltered in me.”
+You will come to me alone, having engaged your self [i.e., the body and mind] in this way [in me] as one whose shelter is in me.”

 Read on →